angelabier1/retsly-js-sdk/Readme.md

   a core set of [Models](http://backbonejs.org/#Model) and [Collections](http://backbonejs.org/#Collection) which enable proficient use of [Retsly](http://rets.ly) datasets.

   If you aren't a Backbone fan you do not have to use the hosted SDK.
-You can compile from source, you can use the Core API directly to work with the API.
+You can compile from source and use the Core SDK directly to work with the API.
 The SDK should fall back gracefully if it does not detect Backbone and still enable the use of the [Core Api](https://github.com/Retsly/retsly-js-sdk/blob/master/index.js#L32) as shown in the examples below.